tquin/hugo-tquin/content/arnotts/gaiety/index.md

 I had never given a second thought to the idea that this might be improved upon.
 But the little-known Gaiety does precisely that - switch the usual, uh, _paste_ for an Arnott's-quality cream, make it a bit thicker, and cover it in beautiful chocolate.
 In every way but one, this bickie is a clear winner - and that's the sting of sextupling the price.

 Overall, the Gaiety is a good, but unremarkable biscuit.
-As much as I have enjoyed it, I do wish I had never discovered it, because as they say - cheap bread used to make me happy.
+As much as I have enjoyed it, I do wish I had never discovered it, because as they say - cheaper bread used to make me happy.